 Prerequisites for Nutrition Bachelor's Degree Programs

-Note: Students may apply to the program while completing prerequisite course work.
+Note: You may apply to the program while completing prerequisite coursework.

 Basic Proficiency and Science Requirements

 |General chemistry (science-major level with lab)||8 quarter credits|

 |General biology (with lab)||4 quarter credits|

 |Introductory nutrition (should include metabolism)||5 quarter credits|

 General Education Requirements